coala/projects/_projects/optimize_caching.md

 Performance is key to usability - with faster runtimes, users can get on with their work quicker.
 And it's fun looking for performance bottlenecks!

-In this project, you're to improve on the current strategies.
-Some enhancements such as section-level caching, globbing improvements to not expand on unmodified directories, and others have been preliminarily explored.
+In this project, you're to come up with improved versions of the current caching strategies used by coala's core and integrate these with the NextGen-Core.
+Some enhancements such as ignoring unmodified directories and use of `FileFactory` and `Directory` classes have been already explored and are to be implemented as a part of this project.
 Please refer to the related issues to learn more about these.

 The student is also highly encouraged to come up with new solutions that may increase performance even further.